alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 It performs the following actions:

-- Calls the `create-pool` function from the external `.amm-pool-v2-01` contract to initialize the pool with the provided liquidity amounts.
+- Calls the `create-pool` function from the `.amm-pool-v2-01` contract to initialize the pool with the provided liquidity amounts.
 - If the `lock` parameter is set to `LOCK`, it calls `lock-liquidity` from the `liquidity-locker` contract to lock the initial LP tokens.
 - If the `lock` is `BURN`, it calls `burn-liquidity` from the `liquidity-locker` contract instead.
 - Applies pool parameters like fee rates, max ratios, thresholds, oracle settings, and the `start-block` by calling their respective setter functions in the `amm-pool-v2-01` contract.
-- Finally, it applies the global fee rebate for the pool by calling `set-fee-rebate` from the external `amm-registry-v2-01` contract.
+- Finally, it applies the global fee rebate for the pool by calling `set-fee-rebate` from the `amm-registry-v2-01` contract.

 This function is used after both `create` and `create2` to complete the pool setup.